Yuki69Okita/MyPythonJorney/README.md

   --------------------------
 - Lesson 8:
   - Lists
-    - What is list
+    - What is a list
   - 2D lists
-    - What is 2D list
+    - What is a 2D list
   - Methods for list
   - Tuples
-    - What is tuple
+    - What is a tuple
   - Unpacking
     - What is unpacking
     - "*"
   --------------------------
 - Lesson 9:
   - Dictionaries
-    - What is dictionary
+    - What is a dictionary
     - How to get keys and values
     - How to edit and add values
     - How to delete
   --------------------------
 - Lesson 10:
   - Function
-    - What is function
+    - What is a function
+    - Create function
+    - Call function
-  - Parameters
+  - Parameters and arguments
-  - Arguments
     - "*"
     - "**"
     - Keyword Arguments
   - return
   - pass
   - Recursion
-    - What is recursion
+    - What is a recursion function
+  - Pass by
+    - value
+    - reference
+  - Function Object
+  - Lambda expression
+    - What is an anonymouse function